InsightsByIvy/FinTech-User-Analytics/README.md

 **Interactive Filters**:
  * Age group
  * Referral status (Referred / Not Referred)
+ * Platform (iOS, Andriod)

 These filters allow stakeholders to explore specific user cohorts and assess targeted behaviours.

+**Known Issue with Reset Functionality**:

+The `Reset All Filters` button is designed to return all filters to their default states, restoring the full dataset view across all KPIs and charts.
+However, the button does not consistently reset all filters and some charts may remain filtered after use.
+This will be addressed in an upcoming fix.

 [Click here to access the Tableau Dashboard](https://public.tableau.com/app/profile/ivy.kepiro/viz/FinTechUser/Dashboard1)